Gender dysphoria occurs when there is a persistent sense of mismatch between one’s experienced gender and assigned

 Onset of cross-gender interests and activities is usually between ages 2 and 4 years, and some parents report that their child has always had cross-gender interests.
 Only a very small number of children with gender dysphoria will continue to have symptoms in later adolescence or adulthood.
 Typically, children are referred around the time of school entry because of parental concern that what they regarded as a phase does not appear to be passing.

-Adult onset is typically in early to mid-adulthood, usually after or concurrent with transvestic fetishism.
+Adult onset is typically in early to mid-adulthood.
 There are two different courses for the development of gender dysphoria:

 The later-onset group:

 Individual and family counseling is recommended for children, and individual or couples therapy is recommended for adults.
 Sex reassignment through surgery and hormonal therapy is an option, but identity problems may continue after this treatment and should be discussed in psychotherapy.